 When it comes to prophetic guidance—especially when it concerns decisions that impact others around us—a lot can be at stake.
-It is vital that we hear God clearly and obey in a way that brings honour to Him.
+It is vital that we hear God clearly and obey in a way that brings honor to Him.

 We haven’t always got this right.
-I can remember one time many years ago, when my husband and I stepped out of God’s timing.
+I can remember one time many years ago when my husband and I stepped out of God’s timing.
 We thought we had heard from God when we purchased a business—but instead of the blessing we envisaged, we ended up in a big trial.
 The vision from God was right.
-However, the timing and means we used to step into the vision God gave us was out of order.
+However, the timing and means we used to step into the vision God gave us were out of order.
 We learned some important lessons as a result.

 What is Prophetic Guidance?